int-brain-lab/ibllib/docs/03b_tutorial_matlab.md

 one = One();  % this line of code will be the first line to write everytime you re-open Matlab
 ```

-Note: connection parameters inserted via `one.setup` will modify the JSON *.one_params* file.
+Reminder: connection parameters inserted via `one.setup` will modify the JSON *.one_params* file.

 ### With different connection settings for single time use